 - The coverage options you are including in your policy

 If you are bundling your car insurance with other policies like homeowners insurance or renters insurance, you might qualify for significant discounts on all your coverage.
-You may also be entitled to other discount, such as if you have a safe driving record or are a student with good grades.
+You may also be entitled to other discounts, such as if you have a safe driving record or are a student with good grades.

 Let a local independent insurance agent help you find all the discounts for which you qualify so that you can obtain the coverage you need at the best possible price.